 Crypto traders and investors have been dealing with regulatory ambiguity for years.
 While the IRS has issued some guidance and lawmakers are pursuing changes, there are some steps that individuals can take to lower their risk and avoid any run-ins with the law.

 Some best practices to reduce your risk include:

-- Be Wary of Scams: Crypto remains a relatively unregulated market that’s subject to a lot of regulatory oversight.
-By being aware of potential scams, traders and investors can avoid assets that end up subject to regulatory concerns and minimize their chances of losing money to either fraud or regulatory actions.
+Crypto remains a relatively unregulated market that’s subject to a lot of regulatory oversight.
+By being aware of potential scams, traders and investors can avoid digital assets that end up subject to regulatory concerns and minimize their chances of losing money to either fraud or regulatory actions.